felwal/felwal.github.io/content/projects/ar-escaperoom.md

     {{< figure src="/images/escaperoom-gyro-2.png" >}}
 {{< /figrow >}}

-While the ball is rolling, a looping audio track is played as feedback, with its speed and pitch modified dynamically as a function of the rolling speed.
+A looping audio track is played while the ball is rolling, with speed and pitch dynamically modified as a function of rolling speed.

 ### Racing puzzle

 And for the racing puzzle you rotate the book like a wheel, steering a remote-controlled car to collect the key.
 Gas is applied through a traditional UI touch button.
-Touch was chosen as it is ubiquitous and contrasts with the untraditional tangible, to make the combination easier.

 ![](/images/escaperoom-racing.png)